popescuaaa/second-price-auction/README.md

 ## Testing
 ### Testcases
-Basically the testcase focus on different scenarios from simple example like solutions to no buyers and even speedy like games where all potential buyers bid only one round with high amounts.
+Basically the testcase focus on different scenarios from simple example like scenarios to no buyers and even speedy like games where all potential buyers bid only one round with high amounts.
 I personally prefer the global based solution as it is more clean in implementation, but in a real world scenario with a high density data stream of buyers the state based solution fits better.